UVADS/workflow-basics/docs/quickstart/prefect.md

 Prefect workflows are built from two fundamental building blocks: **tasks** and **flows**.

 **Tasks** are the individual units of work in a Prefect workflow.
-They represent discrete operations that perform a specific function, such as extracting data, transforming it, or loading it into a database.
+They represent discrete operations, such as extracting data, transforming it, or loading it into a database.
 Tasks are created by applying the `@task` decorator to a Python function.
 When you call a task function within a flow, Prefect tracks its execution, manages its state, and provides observability features like logging and retries.

-**Flows** are the containers that orchestrate tasks and define the workflow's structure.
-A flow is created by applying the `@flow` decorator to a Python function.
+**Flows** combine a group of tasks into a structured pipeline.
+A flow is created by applying the @flow decorator to a Python function.
 Flows coordinate task execution, manage dependencies between tasks, and provide the overall workflow context.

 Tasks and flows are chained together through function calls.
 When you call a task function inside a flow function, Prefect automatically creates a dependency relationship.
 The output of one task becomes the input to the next, creating a directed acyclic graph (DAG) of task dependencies.
+Prefect uses these dependencies to determine execution order: tasks that don't depend on each other can run concurrently, while dependent tasks execute sequentially.

 Prefect uses these dependencies to determine execution order: tasks that don't depend on each other can run concurrently, while dependent tasks execute sequentially.

 For example, if task B requires the output of task A, Prefect ensures task A completes before task B begins.
 This dependency chaining happens naturally through Python function calls—no special syntax is needed beyond the `@task` and `@flow` decorators.